jcosborn/qex/README.md

 ## Description of QEX fork:

 This is my personal fork of the Quantum EXpressions lattice field theory framework.
-I use it both for production running of project that I am currently involved in and for testing new ideas out.
+I use it both for production running of project that I am currently involved in and for testing new ideas out, as I no longer support it.
+Nonetheless, it should run efficiently; see the instructions below for a description of how to get it running.

 - The code under [src/stagg_pv_hmc](https://github.com/ctpeterson/qex/tree/devel/src/stagg_pv_hmc) was used for a determination of the Nf = 8 and 12 beta-function.
 It contains both software for Hamiltonian Monte Carlo and gradient flow.
 It is outdated and I don't recommend using it for production running.